raydac/gosdk-wrapper-maven-plugin/README.md

 doesn't provide any extra options and environment variables just out of the box, also it doesn't make any installation and deploy of projects.

-During build you can see a lot of notifications from standard plugins provided by packaging, they know nothing about Go, so you can just move their execution into `none` phase by execution id.
-Also you can use just `pom` packaging instead of `jar` packaging.
+If you use something else than `pom` packaging then during build you can see a lot of notifications from standard plugins provided by packaging, they know nothing about Go, so you can just move their execution into `none` phase by execution id.
 For instance

 ```xml